Snowy Fleet: Early life

 Fleet was born in Liverpool, England on 16 August 1939.
 He was a builders apprentice in England before moving to Australia sometime before 1964.
 Before emigrating, he had married his wife, Maureen (who he remained married to until his death), and had a daughter in 1962.

 In the early stages of his career, when Fleet was still in Liverpool, he played drums in many Liverpool bands and sometimes shared the stage with the Beatles.
 Before he moved to Australia, he played in the Nomads, a band that then became the Mojos.

-Fleet was born in 1939, several years before the next eldest member Harry Vanda (born 1946), but when the band went famous, his birth year was moved back five years to 1945 to make him seem younger.
+Fleet was born in 1939, several years before the next eldest member Harry Vanda (born 1946), but when the band became famous, his birth year was moved back five years to 1945 to make him seem younger.
 Because Fleet's real birth year was rarely publicised, many of the earlier online announcements of his death mistakenly reporting him dying at age 79, which in February 2025 would have made him born in 1945.